erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/README.md

 ### Comprehension

 1. Can you explain how Materialized Views works in your own words?
-2. What is the key insight or technique that makes Materialized Views efficient?
+2. What is the key insight or algorithm that makes Materialized Views efficient?

 ### Analysis